EthanGreatorex/Cosmo-Chat-Bot/README.md

 ## Packages Used
 - Streamlit; this is used for the UI
 - Groq; used for accessing the AI models using an API
+- pytube; for extracting the ID from a Youtube video
+- youtube_transcript_api; this fetches the transcript for a given Youtube ID

 ## Logic Flow
 ![image](https://github.com/user-attachments/assets/77c9a029-0dcc-403a-a8d1-abdee8d6cdbc)